Dr Alexander Aiken

 in Infectious Disease Epidemiology

-Alex teaches on the Distance Learning Epidemiology MSc course at LSHTM and supervises PhD students.
+Alex teaches on Distance Learning MSc courses at LSHTM and supervises MSc and PhD students.